 Higher State of Consciousness is a large diptych painting in which the artist expresses duality as a meditative state in which complex polarities coexist in eternal balance.
 Sahasrāra and Maṇipūra chakras are represented by the associative chromatic spectrum.
 Private Commission, 2014.

-Liberation is a time-lapse video in which the artist renders a representation of the female body with charcoal and ink washes in a continuous three hours of drawing is synthesized into a few minutes.
-Capturing Ray’s gestures, the camera embeds the viewer in the space as both viewer/voyeur.
-This video was produced by Gaysi Family as a public service announcement for their YouTube channel on gender and sexuality.
+Liberation is a time-lapse video in which the artist renders a representation of the female body with charcoal and ink washes.
+Three hours of drawing is synthesized into a few minutes to produce a poetic expression for female emancipation.
+This video was produced by Gaysi Family as a public service announcement for their YouTube channel.
 Mumbai, August 2014.

 Touched by Bhupen commemorates the artist Bhupen Khakhar’s work and continuing relevance on the tenth anniversary of his death.
 It brings together works specially made for the occasion by 26 artists whose lives have been touched by Khakhar in some way.
+Ray contributed the painting Days and Nights in Jaipur.
 Group exhibition at Galerie Mirchandani + Steinruecke and Galerie Max Mueller.
-Mumbai, 30 November 2013 – 06 January, 2014.
+Mumbai, 30 November 2013 – 6 January, 2014.

 States of Arousal marks the artist’s return to figuration after more than a decade.
 The ubiquitous and solitary female nude depicted in graphic tones departs from the overt sensuality of the paintings, laterally entering into zones of realism.
 Exhibited as part of the Solo exhibition Reflections + Transformations at Aicon.
 New York, 24 October – 30 November, 2013.